folio-org/okapi/doc/guide.md

 ### Curl examples

 The following examples can be pasted into a command line console.
-It is also possible to extract all the example records with a perl one-liner, assuming you have this guide in the current directory, as guide.md, as it is in the source tree.
+It is also possible to extract all the example records with a perl one-liner, assuming you have this MarkDown source of this guide in the current directory as _guide.md_ -- as is the case in the source tree.

 ```
 perl -n -e  'print if /^cat /../^END/;' guide.md  | sh
 ```
-It is also possible to run all the examples with a bit more complex command:
+It is also possible to run all the examples with a slightly more complex command:
 ```
 perl -n -e  'print if /^curl /../http/; ' guide.md |
   grep -v 8080 | grep -v DELETE |